Scaling Infrastructure

 Load Balancing

-Distribute requests across multiple nodes for high availability
+Distribute RPC requests across multiple nodes to handle high traffic.

 Caching Layer